Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 Another mistake people make is the statements they tend to give police officers.
 Ninety-nine percent of the time when someone is pulled over by a police officer, one of the first things law enforcement will ask for after the license and registration is how many drinks you had.
 For some reason, most people instinctively say they had one or two beers.

 There has even been a case where the court of appeals found that 13 hours was enough time to charge someone with a DWI.
-This means that even if the person had a drink 13 hours ago, it could give reasonable suspicion for the police officer to have someone step out of the vehicle and give them a breathalyzer test.
+This means that even if the person had a drink 13 hours ago, it could give reasonable suspicion for the police officer to have someone step out of the vehicle and carry out a breathalyzer test.

 If you are ever pulled over, the only thing you should ever say to the police officer is that you do not drink.
 If the police officer asked how many drinks you had, you should never admit to drinking because that would substantially hurt your case.